mcpuishor/qdrant-laravel/README.md

 It returns ``true`` if the operation was successful, or ``false`` otherwise.

 ### Full-text indexes
-Qdrant supports full-text search for string payload.
+Qdrant supports full-text search for string payload, similar to SQL based databases.
 Full-text index allows you to filter points by  the presence of a word or a phrase in the payload field.

 ````php
 use \Mcpuishor\QdrantLaravel\Enums\TokenizerType;